Extras For Ceremonies

 graceful one - that you both pick one very special location for roses; so that on

-spot both as a recommitment to your marriage - and a recommitment that THIS will
+that spot both as a recommitment to your marriage - and a recommitment that

 In every marriage there are times where it is difficult to find the right words.
 It is

-It might be difficult some time to words to say "I am sorry" or "I forgive you"; "I need
+love.
+It might be difficult some time to words to say "I am sorry" or "I forgive

-you" or "I am hurting".
-If this should happen, if you simply can not find these
+you"; "I need you" or "I am hurting".
+If this should happen, if you simply can not

-words, leave a rose at that spot which both of you have selected - for that rose
+find these words, leave a rose at that spot which both of you have selected -

-than says what matters most of all and should overpower all other things and all
+for that rose than says what matters most of all and should overpower all other

-the words which can not be found, and remember the love and hope that you both
+for the words which can not be found, and remember the love and hope that

-ceremony, it is that it was love that brought you here today, it is only love which
+marriage ceremony, it is that it was love that brought you here today, it is only

-can make it a glorious union, and it is by love which your marriage shall endure."
+love which can make it a glorious union, and it is by love which your marriage

 (back to top)